 How to Choose Your First Visual Novel

 Starting with visual novels can feel overwhelming because the catalog is enormous and quality varies widely.
-The best approach is to pick a short, well-structured title in a genre you already enjoy, finish one route, and use that experience to figure out what you want more of.
+The best approach is to pick a short, well-structured title in a genre you already enjoy, finish one story, and use that experience to figure out what you want more of.
 This guide focuses on how to choose well, not on turning the page into another ranked list.

 Read, Then Play